Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah, that's one.

-Well, you remember the last one.
+Well, you even remember the last guy.

 I'm on very little sleep.

-You're very tired, and I'm having fun with that.
+And I'm having fun with that.

 Yeah.